redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/6.5-deploy-k8s-app/README.md

 For some extra practice, an additional step must be taken to access the application.

-1. Since we did not set up a route (or DNS), add a route definition, adjust the deployment playbook, re-run it, and configure your personal device's DNS settings (you could just toss a line in `/etc/hosts`), then attempt to access the application.
+1. Since we did not set up an OpenShift Route (or DNS), add a Route definition, adjust the deployment playbook, re-run it, and configure your personal device's DNS settings (one option is to add a line in `/etc/hosts`), then attempt to access the application.
-2. Use the `oc` CLI utility to port-forward and test connectivity.
+2. Use the `oc` CLI utility and the `port-forward` subcommand to create a tunnel to the application and test connectivity.

 ### Solutions